 People who have not soiled their garments, and they will walk with me in white, for they are worthy.
 The one who conquers will be clothed thus in white garments, and I will never blot his name out of the book of life | Revelation 3:4-5

-Worthiness is something you deserve by your own merit; that’s what the word worthy means.
+Worthiness is something you deserve by your own merit; that’s what the word ‘worthy’ means.
 The Bride of Messiah will make herself ready, and her bright, pure linen IS the “righteous deeds” of the saints; again, please click this link to read the study, ‘Justification vs. Righteousness‘.

 Mainstream theology has twisted the Scriptural definitions of ‘salvation’ and ‘eternal life’ into a convoluted doctrine.
 They’ve tried to blend them together so that they mean the same thing.
 This is nonsense and completely unscriptural.
-99% of the modern mainstream denominations teach a false doctrine when they tell you that the salvation offered by God ‘guarantees‘ you eternal life.
-The free gift of God, the blood of Jesus, is not a golden ticket that says eternal life is now assured.
+The modern mainstream denominations teach a false doctrine when they tell you that the salvation offered by God ‘guarantees‘ you eternal life.
+The free gift to God, the blood of Jesus, is not a golden ticket that says eternal life is now assured.
 The gift of the Messiah’s redeeming blood gives everyone the opportunity to repent, after which we can then receive forgiveness and ‘deliverance’ from our bondage to sin, so that we ‘can’ then merit Eternal Life in the Kingdom, which was not possible otherwise.

 Remember, repentance is the KEY; you get neither Salvation/Deliverance from the bondage to sin nor Eternal Life, unless you ‘stop sinning‘ and obey the Instructions of the Almighty.